faw21/Data-Science-Projects/README.md

 ### Project 2:
   - basic and complicate SQL queries
   - input: five csv files containing five different tables of a database
-  - output: results of eight different queries
+  - output: results of 12 different queries

 ### Project 3:
   - use python to implement ASSOCIATION RULE MINING
-  - input: a csv files containing information of transactions, minimum support, and minimum confidence
+  - input: a csv files containing information of transactions
   - output: transaction sets which satisfy the association rule

 ### Project 4: